bmwcarit/joynr/wiki/JavaSettings.md

 empty value will result in the system failing to start.
 Be aware, that joynr ignores the GBID value of the statically provisioned capabilities for the internal backend services (capabilities directory, domain access control directory, etc.).
-It always used the default Backend (first specified GBID of `PROPERTY_GBIDS`) to contact these services (this is a trade off to reduce the amount of required properties).
+It always uses the backends specified by the GBIDs of `PROPERTY_GBIDS` to contact these services (this is a trade off to reduce the amount of required properties).
-To use another backend for the internal backend services, reorder `PROPERTY_GBIDS` or use the properties mentioned above.
+To use another (default) backend for the internal backend services, reorder `PROPERTY_GBIDS` or use the properties mentioned above.

 * **OPTIONAL**